adissongomes/condo-kotlin-clean-arch/README.md

 The domain package contains the aggregate roots, entities, value objects, business exceptions, domain services, application services and input/output ports.

-There was added two ways for _application services_ definition.
-Condo aggregation define just as an input adapter using a service class.
-CondoManager, in turns, splits the usecases that are called by a service class.

 ## Pending
 - rest api definition
 - database integration